Allergy-Friendly Eggs (One Dozen)

 I'd say our hens are pretty happy, and very healthy!

-Our eggs are from chickens fed a diet of *organic* hand-mixed grains.
-No corn.
-No soy.
+Our eggs are from chickens fed a diet of *organic* hand-mixed seeds and legumes.
+We do not feed commercial feed or crumble.*

-They get kelp, peas, lentils, hay pellets, millet, sorghum, black oil sunflower seeds, and lots of greens (herbs, kale, weeds) from our gardens, yogurt, ferments, apple cider vinegar, various oily seeds like flax, pumpkin, and camelina seeds, and molasses.
-We also feed scraps from our own gluten-, corn-, soy- free organic kitchen.
+They get kelp, peas, lentils, hay pellets, millet, sorghum, black oil sunflower seeds, the occasional amaranth, and lots of greens (herbs, kale, weeds) from our gardens, yogurt, ferments, apple cider vinegar, various oily seeds like flax, pumpkin, and camelina seeds, and molasses.
+We also feed scraps from our own gluten-, corn-, soy- free, and (mostly grain-free) organic kitchen.

-*We typically feed the hens gluten-free also, but they do receive whole oats and some Scratch N Peck feed in the winter months when they need more protein and alternative grains are harder to source.
-This is phased in around November and out of their diets again by early March.
-We typically do not have extra eggs for sale during these months, but if you have any questions about feed, please ask and I can tell you exactly what they are being fed at any given time since I hand mix monthly.*
+*They do receive whole, organic oats and some Scratch N Peck feed in the winter months when they need more protein and alternative grains are harder to source.
+This is phased in around November and out of their diets again around March.
+We typically do not have extra eggs for sale during these months, but if you have any questions about feed, please ask and I can tell you exactly what they are being fed at any given time since I hand mix monthly.
+We are also working on sprouting/fermenting systems currently so that this may change for the better.*

 Shown are actual photos of our eggs.
 We have hens that lay all colors you see, from dark chocolate brown to pale blue, and everything in between, and various sizes.